Have you been accused of being a pessimist or an overthinker in the past?

-A positive form of distraction isn’t an instant gratification.
+A positive form of distraction isn’t found in an instant gratification.
 Most of us want something that gives results fast, especially when we are hurting.

 One way to find a distraction is to look for an activity which involves other people.
-When we find it difficult to separate from our thoughts, we can redirect them towards someone else.
+When we find it difficult to separate from our thoughts, we can redirect these thoughts towards someone else.

-Perhaps volunteer work can widen your horizons and make you realize that your worries are actually quite small compared to what other people may be facing.
+Perhaps volunteer work can widen your horizons and make you realize that your worries are in reality quite small compared to what other people may be facing.

 You might also want to talk it over with a friend who can lend you an ear and be your personal cheerleader.

 There are a lot of other things you can do than to be obsessively worrying and fretting.
 Now that you have probably found a positive form of distraction, it is your chance to stay active and energetic.

 By keeping busy, we are also targeting our focus on the current job at hand, giving no room to unnecessary thoughts during the day.